andre-zhang/moments/README.md

 Aggregating stamps and yearly cards from heterogeneous memories is straightforward; making the page feel like a coherent digest (including optional model generated blurbs merged into curated slots) runs into the usual problem: helpful text should sound like a person, not a brochure.
 The server side AI route is written around that constraint.

-Bundled demo photos are Wikimedia Commons thumbnails; each file’s Commons page lists photographer credit and license.
+Credit: Bundled demo photos are Wikimedia Commons thumbnails; each file’s Commons page lists photographer credit and license.